Michigan pro-lifers submit signatures for ‘veto-proof’ ban on abortion procedure

 The Michigan Values Life coalition turned in 379,481 signatures for verification to the state Bureau of Elections, more than the 340,047 qualified signatures needed to bring the citizen-initiated legislation before the House and Senate.

 “This is a wonderful Christmas present to the unborn.
-Michigan values life, and it’s time for an end to these violent late-term dismemberment abortions,” said Right to Life of Michigan president Barbara Listing.
+Michigan values life, and it’s time for an end to these violent late-term dismemberment abortions,” said Right to Life of Michigan President Barbara Listing.

 Gov. Gretchen Whitmer vowed earlier this year to veto an identical bill banning dilation-and-evacuation (D&E) abortion procedures, known to critics as “dismemberment abortions,” but a citizen-initiated bill does not require the governor’s signature to become law if approved by both houses.